abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 which is a log of the history of your file and its changes.
-The top half of the window shows each commit, and you may notice that each commit is linked with a unique identifer (called an ```SHA``` key).
-In the bottom half of the window, additional information is displayed for each commit, which includes what changes were made during that commmit.
+The history window is divided into two parts.
+The top half of lists each commit, and you may notice that each commit is linked with a unique identifer (called an ```SHA``` key).
+The SHA key is important if you want to roll back to a previous commit.
+The bottom half of the window displays additional information for each commit, including what changes were made during that commmit.
 There is also a ```View file @``` link, which shows you how the current file looked at that particular commit.
 Click on the very first commit ('Created convert to percent function').
 Click ```View file```.
 What does the file contain?

 *** =instructions